How to add a disabled state to any UI element

 Related articles

-How to add a background color to any control
+How to add a background color to any UI element

-A trick to add backgrounds to any control in Balsamiq.
+A trick to add backgrounds to any UI element in Balsamiq.

-How to add a blank row to a combobox or menu control
+How to add a blank row to a combobox or menu element

-A neat trick to add a blank row to two common Balsamiq controls.
+A neat trick to add a blank row to two common Balsamiq UI elements.

 How to keep form labels aligned